“ A good father is one of the most unsung, unpraised, unnoticed and yet one of the most valuable assets in our society.”

 Our first child, a little girl would spend a whole month in the hospital after her premature birth.
 Being a first time father spending hours in a NICU is not easy.
 But my husband did it with so much love.
 Every time he walked into that room where our daughter was, his whole face just lit up.

 After a month in NICU we finally got to take our baby girl home.
 She went home with a machine to monitor her heart and breathing for a heart condition she had (SVT).
 We were also told her head scans showed shadows, which they said indicated she had Cerebral Palsy.
 We cried when we heard it, then we looked at our precious and perfect little girl and took her home and loved her.
-I remember she was so tiny, I had a hard time finding clothes to fit her.
+I remember she was so tiny, I had a hard time finding clothes to fit her so I bought doll clothes for her from the toy shops.

 My husband was right there by my side, being the perfect dad shopping in the toy section with me, looking through doll clothes for our baby to wear.
 Those doll clothes , although very small, still swallowed her up.
 Even preemie diapers were giant on her.
 She would lay in her crib always looking up above her and smile and giggle all the time.